rakovets/course-java-core/README.md

-# java-practice

-This project contains:
- - tasks
- - tests for tasks
+# Example for Code review